twilson63/sw-cache/README.md

-# Stamp-Cache
+# SmartWeave-Cache

-The STAMP Cache is a cache server that allows for SPA apps to quickly read the state of contracts without having to re-evaluate the whole history of the contract.
-This saves time and effort when working with contracts that perform internalWrites or readStates of other contracts.
+The SW Cache is a cache server that allows SPA apps to quickly read the state of contracts without re-evaluating the entire history of the contract.
+This saves time and effort when working with contracts that perform internal writes or read states of other contracts.

 ## API